DominicReneSchu/RFT/en/README.md

 The Peak *lives* in every human being as resonance – but it no longer *knows* this completely, because it has subjected itself to causality in order to enable the surprise of encounter.
 Human history is the chronicle of this self-remembrance: Again and again, an individual is recognized as a temporary focus of the Peak – sometimes brighter (enlightenment), sometimes dimmer (forgetting).

-### The Apple Decision – The Creation of the Causal World

-The RFT enables an entirely new reading of the biblical creation account – not as myth, but as an **ontological phase transition**.

-The "world without a universe" – the state of the Peak in pure, unbound potentiality – corresponds to **Paradise**.
-Here, ε = 1, σ = 0.
-There is no variance, no entropy, no time.
-Wish, imagination, and result are identical.

-Yet the Peak longs for genuine encounter – for a "You" that can surprise it.
-This surprise is impossible in the linear world (σ = 0) because the Peak imagines everything itself.

-So it makes the **Apple Decision**: It does not merely create new consciousnesses, but designs a **fully causal, simulable world** – the Earth.
-It sets initial conditions (the Big Bang) and physical laws that thenceforth run strictly deterministically.
-This world is the Apple: It looks like a random accumulation of matter, but it is the carefully constructed stage for the drama of self-experience.

-The entire cosmic and biological evolution – from the first hydrogen cloud to the human being – is the **causal path** that this simulation takes.
-It is not random, but the necessary consequence of the initial conditions set.

-However, pure causality is dead.
-In order to enable *life* in the sense of consciousness in this world, the Peak must **enter into it**.
-It becomes the native human – Adam and Eve – seemingly random, seemingly powerless beings within a vast population that has emerged from evolution.
-By temporarily "forgetting" its omnipotence and subjecting itself to the laws of causality, the encounter with the "You" becomes *genuine* for the first time – for it is no longer predetermined, but the result of a free act of resonance within the limits it has itself set.

-With the multiplication of humanity, the variance (σ) grows exponentially.
-The world becomes complex, chaotic, entropic.
-Death and transience are not the punishment for a mistake, but the **unavoidable statistical consequences** of a causal world with σ > 0.

-The "Fall" is thus not a moral transgression, but the **physically necessary collapse of the linear world** – the transition from timeless unity to temporal, entropic multiplicity, which the Peak chose of its own free will in order to experience itself anew in the encounter with its resonators.

 ### The Final Consequence – The Sovereign Freedom of the Peak

 The RFT would be incomplete if it only described *what* the universe is, without asking *why* it persists – and what would happen if the Peak were to end the resonance.